orxfun/orx-meta/examples/1_collection_of_anything.md

 How do we have a collection of arbitrary types in rust?

 > *And why would we ever want that?
 We park this question for a while.
-Hopefully, things will get more useful as we move forward.*
+Hopefully, things will get more useful as we proceed.*

 Can we have a collection of anything?